rafaalberto/admin-front/README.md

 # Admin (Frontend) Application
 The reason of this app is learn how to make Single Page Application using VueJS. <br/>
-The App works saving and listing users registration and communcation with API REST. <br/>
+The App works by saving and listing users registration and communication of REST API. <br/>
 The main technologies are: <br/>

 - VueJS (Frontend app)